 - When interrupting, students will not be required to pay fees.

-- Students in receipt of studentships may be entitled to paid leave, depending on the terms of their studentship: please refer to the College’s policy on paid interruptions of research studentships [PDF 16KB] for further information.
+- Students in receipt of studentships may be entitled to paid leave, depending on the terms of their studentship: please contact the Research Degrees Office for further information.

 - During the period of interruption students must not work on their research, and should have only limited contact with academic staff.